Is more money the solution to all of your problems?

 Someone noticed that in the Gospels, Jesus spoke about money much more often than he did about heaven.
 That's because money is such a big part of our lives and can become one of our biggest problems.

-When you go over your budget and find that you don't have enough for the bare necessities, it's time to look for a higher paying job or to get more education so you qualify for a higher paying job.
+When you go over your budget and find you don't have enough for even the bare necessities, it's time to look for a higher paying job or get more education so you qualify for a higher paying job.

 God wants us singles to be wise stewards of our finances.
-When we are, we find that we have more money than we thought we did.
+When we are, we find we have more money than we thought.

-My brother has an interesting term for feel-good purchases.
-He calls them "anesthesia."
+My late brother Dave had an interesting term for feel-good purchases.
+He called them "anesthesia."

-His theory is that the crummier our life is going, the more we try to fix it with these anesthetic purchases.
-They're a way of numbing our inner pain.
+His theory was that the crummier a person's life is going, the more they try to fix it with these anesthetic purchases.
+They're a way of numbing inner pain.

-And we singles are especially vulnerable to this.
-We have a bad day or a bad week, so we buy something to "reward" ourself.
-The problem is that like real anesthestics, the numbing effect wears off after a short while.
+And we singles are especially vulnerable.
+We have a bad day or a bad week, so we buy something to "reward" our self.
+The problem is that like real anesthetics, the numbing effect wears off after a short while.
 And just like people who get hooked on real painkillers, we can get hooked on these anesthetic purchases too.

-There's nothing wrong with setting goals for yourself and rewarding yourself with some small item when you achieve your goal.
+There's nothing wrong with setting goals for yourself and rewarding yourself with some small item when you achieve your desire.
 But buying just to try to make yourself feel better seldom works.

 Stores, and especially credit card companies, don't want us to think about why we buy something.
 They don't want us to mentally debate whether we really need it.